 - Dual degree students who begin as USMA students begin their Capstone projects while USMA students, but complete them while enrolled as MFA students.

-- Dual degree students who transition to become MFA students in the third semester enter the MFA program with advanced standing.
+- Dual degree students who transition to become MFA students in the fourth semester enter the MFA program with advanced standing.
 During their first MFA semester, these students complete the capstone project, which fulfills the Long Critical Paper requirement of the MFA degree.

 - Upon completion of the USMA capstone project, dual degree students present at the USMA residency following the completion of the project.